ArnaudSaison/Aerodynamics-NACA0018/README.md

 numerical methods and codes used in the Aerodynamics course project

 codes by
-Arnaud Saison
+Arnaud Saison,
-Guilain Ernotte
+Guilain Ernotte,
-Cédrick De Block
+Cédrick De Block, and
 Armand Yotat